 Our outstanding debt bears interest at variable rates and accordingly is sensitive to changes in interest rates.
-Based upon the balances of the variable rate debt at January 31, 2021, a hypothetical 1.0% increase or decrease in interest rates could result in approximately \$1.0 million of additional pretax charges or credit to our operating results per year.
+Based upon the balances of the variable rate debt at July 31, 2021, a hypothetical 1.0% increase or decrease in interest rates could result in approximately \$0.6 million of additional pretax charges or credit to our net income per year.
 This sensitivity is impacted by the amount of borrowings under our credit facilities, and amounts outstanding under finance leases.